rspatial/terra/README.md

 sudo port install R-terra
 ```

-With Homebrew, you need to first install GDAL:
+With Homebrew, you need to first install GDAL and PROJ:

 ```
 brew install pkg-config
-brew install gdal
+brew install gdal proj
 ```

 Followed by (note the additional configuration argument needed for Homebrew)